mikewest/http-state-tokens/README.md

 The proposal described above seems pretty reasonable to me, but I see it as the start of a conversation.
 There are many variations that I hope we can explore together.
 In the hopes of kicking that off, here are some I've considered:

+### Server-controlled values?

+An earlier version of this proposal put the server in charge of the token's value, allowing developers to come up with a storage and verification scheme that makes sense for their application.
+While I've since come around to the idea that baking this mechanism more deeply into the platform is probably a good direction to explore, there's real value in allowing the server to map their existing authentication cookies onto a new transport mechanism in a reasonably straightforward way, and to design a signing/verification scheme that meets their needs.
+For example, the server could set the token directly via an HTTP response header:

+<pre><code>Sec-HTTP-State-Options: token*<i>base64-encoded-token</i>*</code></pre>

+That still might be a reasonable option to allow, but I'm less enthusiastic about it than I was previously.

 ### Just one token?
 Really?